Runaway Bride (1999)

 Maggie Carpenter: I didn't.
 And you being the one at the end of the aisle didn't just fix that.

-Coach Bob Kelly: [to Maggie] If you were imagining me, you did great.
+Coach Bob Kelly: [to Maggie, after she and Ike have just kissed] Okay, okay, okay, okay.
+So if you were imagining me, y-you did great.

 [turns to Ike]

-Ike Graham: I'm sorry, Bob.
-She kissed me back.
+Ike Graham: Uh, Bob, I'm really sorry.
+She... kissed me back.

-Coach Bob Kelly: Yeah, I caught that.
-Want to tell me how long this has been going on?
+Coach Bob Kelly: Yeah, caught that.
+You wanna tell me how long this has been goin' on?

 Maggie Carpenter: [smiles] Really?